Soil respiration: Nitrogen fertilization

 Since the onset of the Green Revolution in the middle of the last century, vast amounts of nitrogen fertilizers have been produced and introduced to almost all agricultural systems.
 This has led to increases in plant available nitrogen in ecosystems around the world due to agricultural runoff and wind-driven fertilization.
 As discussed earlier, nitrogen can have a significant positive effect on the level and rate of soil respiration.
 Increases in soil nitrogen have been found to increase plant dark respiration, stimulate specific rates of root respiration and increase total root biomass.
 This is because high nitrogen rates are associated with high plant growth rates.
 High plant growth rates will lead to the increased respiration and biomass found in the study.
 With this increase in productivity, an increase in soil activities and therefore respiration can be assured.

 Importance

 Soil respiration plays a significant role in the global carbon and nutrient cycles as well as being a driver for changes in climate.
-These roles are important to our understanding of the natural world and human preservation.
+These roles inform our understanding of the natural world and human preservation.